top of page

 The pasts that succeed one another could never be prophesied from one another.
 Nothing is lost, but that which arrives that is novel gives a continually new past.
 G.H.
 Mead

 In ancient times it was the bards, the tellers of tales who kept alive stories and legends close to the hearts of all people, be they royalty or the common folk.
 These poets composed verses that praised the deeds of intrepid individuals or sang of earthshaking events, thus maintaining a link to the past for future generations.
 Monarchs would commission scribes to write down and keep for posterity records that would eventually become our history or the established dogma of religions and ideologies- the accepted versions of stories as we know, embrace and recite them.
 Yet in the repertoire of bardic tales can be found those stories that have been nearly forgotten, whether purposely or due to changing social attitudes, new and accepted ethical norms or the inevitable transforming of societal structure.
 Such lesser known epic tales were recited to teach children, advise kings or remind a people of near mythical personalities.
-How these heroes and personalities overcame obstacles, the manner in which they dealt with difficult circumstances, the regard a community placed on the importance of honor and dignity are at the very epicenter of a people's sense of principles, values and ethics.
+How these heroes and personalities overcame obstacles, the manner in which they dealt with difficult circumstances, the regard a community placed on the importance of honor and dignity are at the very epicenter of a people's sense of principles, values, ethics and concerns.

-We focus on those stories from classical civilizations which display an important transition in human society- the tales of those great heroes of the past who have been all but forgotten, the known and lesser known artists and poets who have gone unnoticed for millennia or those spiritual teachers and their wisdom which disappeared over time and in some cases nearly lost, yet nonetheless heavily influencing mainstream popular religion, morality and folk culture.
+We focus on those stories from classical civilizations which display an important transition in human society- the tales of those great heroes of the past who have been all but forgotten, the known and lesser known artists and poets who have gone unnoticed for millennia or those spiritual teachers and their wisdom which disappeared over time and in some cases nearly lost yet nonetheless heavily influenced mainstream popular religion and thinking, morality and folk culture.
 Vibrant thoughts and ideas, having taken root in the fertile soil of the human mind simply will not be silenced, even by those mighty tyrants who used all the power at their disposal to silence them.
 Likewise, the royalty embraced certain legends and myths to support their right to maintain control.
 Thus the power of the myth and the epic tale in the form of oral and written literature should not ever be underestimated.

 We recite stories and poems from the oral and literary repertoire of the ancient classical and early medieval worlds, and compose modern epic poetry and readings as well as music based on or inspired by archaic sources.
-Many of the subjects we focus on; the characters, the heroic men and women of legend and their deeds and exploits are indeed familiar to our ears, while many have been heretofore virtually unknown in popular culture.
+Many of the subjects we focus on; the personalities, the heroic men and women of legend and their deeds and exploits that are indeed familiar to our ears, while many have been heretofore virtually unknown in popular culture.
 Many of the epics and narratives we present are alternate stories, as it is acknowledged that throughout history many versions of tales have existed just as there exists diverse opinions among all people, then as now.
 Life and thought is indeed diverse, just as humanity is diverse and the sacred uniqueness of every individual being a reality.
 It is our hope and desire that through the medium of bardic recitation, through storytelling, music, photography and the creation of video storybooks and reading materials we would share the experience of our findings and research with our audiences, so that they too may be inspired to ponder further the vast realm of the creative, imaginative human mind via an art form that hearkens back countless millennia to the very beginnings of the human experience.

 persian griffin.jpg